-Regional Center Appeal Process: REFERENCE GUIDE
+Regional Center Appeal Process: Ages 3+

 In this short reference guide, we’ll break down the appeal process for Regional Center consumers ages three years and older.
 This process is governed by the Lanterman Developmental Disabilities Services Act, known more informally as the Lanterman Act.
 The early intervention program (age 0–3) has a similar appeal process, but it is governed by a different set of laws and therefore operates on different time tables and slightly changed procedures.
 You can access a complete list of Regional Center timelines here for both ages 0–3 and 3 and over.